LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 		- Parties act independently of one another, but their actions combine to cause a single injury
   - Doesn’t matter whether theory of liability is different for each tortfeasor (e.g. strict liability v. negligence)

-#### Lehman v.
-Revolution Portfolio LLC (1st Cir.
-1999)

-Illustrates interaction of Rules 14 & 18

-##### Facts & Procedural History

-- Trust borrows $2.8 million from bank
-- Lehman & Roffman, co-beneficiaries of trust, each guarantee loan
-- Trust defaults
-- Bank forecloses on Lehman’s property
-- Lehman sues Bank in state court to stop sale of his property
-	- claimed Roffman had perpetrated a fraud, and Bank failed to exercise due diligence
-- Bank fails
-	- FDIC, as receiver, substituted as defendant in place of Bank
-		- Removes to federal court
-		- Asserts counterclaim against Lehman for outstanding loan balance
-		- Asserts third-party claims against Roffman
-		- Seeks indemnification & contribution on Lehman’s claims
-		- Also seeks recovery of outstanding loan balance from Roffman as guarantor
-- Action stayed when Lehman files for bankruptcy
-	- Court eventually allows FDIC to proceed with third-party claims against Roffman
-	- FDIC moves to substitute Revolution as defendant
-		- FDIC had assigned its interests to Revolution

-##### Issue

-- Was joinder of Roffman as third-party defendant proper

-##### Analysis

-- Third-party claim against Roffman for contribution & indemnification is proper
-  - Roffman & Bank were allegedly joint tortfeasers on Lehman’s claim arising from Roffman’s fraud & Bank’s negligence
-  - Even though Lehman only sought to stop the sale of his property, and not money damages, he might have been awarded damages, so FDIC could implead against that possibility
-- Rule 18(a) then permitted FDIC to assert any other claim it had against Roffman (provided there is jurisdiction)

 ## Misjoinder, Separate Trials, & Other Case-Management Measures